sarpsenturk/orion-engine/README.md

 # Orion Engine

 The Orion Engine is a modern, cross-platform game engine written in C++ 20.
-It is designed with to be fast and easy to use.
+It is designed to be fast and easy to use.

 ## Features